 St. Maroun Monastery today, after Saint Sharbel's death, became one of the most popular places of pilgrimage in Lebanon.
 St. Sharbel spent 16 years at St. Maroun Monastery.
 Prayer, manual work, rigorous asceticism, contemplative silence and a great devotion to the Eucharist made up his life.

-The isolated hermitage of St. Peter and Paul (home to but 3 monks) stood 1350 meters above sea-level.
+The isolated hermitage of St. Peter and Paul (home to but 3 monks) is 1350 meters above sea-level.
 St. Sharbel spent his last 23 yeas as a hermit, living a holy life hidden in Christ.
 He followed a strict religious practice and carried out a severe ascetic way of live.

 Cardinal Bechara Rahi, patriarch of Maronite Catholics, inaugurated a chapel to Lebanon’s St. Sharbel in St. Patrick’s Cathedral in New York City.
 The chapel is the first of its kind outside Lebanon.